LauraSchuhmacher/climate-data-analyzer/README.md

 # Climate Data Analyzer
 ## Introduction
-Climate Data Analyzer is a tool designed to help you analyze and visualize climate data.
-It provides an easy-to-use interface to explore various climate datasets and generate insightful reports.
+Climate Data Analyzer is a tool designed to help you analyze and visualize climate data from the past years based on weather stations.

 ## Prerequisites
 Make sure you have the following installed: